About Me

 Bags:

-I’m pretty picky about my bags.
+I’m very picky about my bags.
 These are the keepers (note all backpacks have water bottle pockets).

 ThinkTank Mindshift BackLight 26L – My new TARDIS – also small on the outside and big on the inside.
 A lovely green that doesn’t look like a photo pack, which I like for traveling.
 Will hold a 16″ laptop and 10″ tablet, as well as two camera bodies, my 150-600mm lens and several other lenses.
 Rear entry and you can open the gear compartment without taking off the bag.
 Comfortable when loaded with the waist belt and chest strap and good for hiking.